pierre225/albums/README.md

 ### UI
 A more elaborated UI (I know.... x) ), a more adaptive dark mode, some animation (maybe using Lottie?) and a real launcher icon :D

+Thank you for your time, reading this and the code!!!